a0s21en5/C-Sharp-Bootcamp/C-Sharp.md

 > Implicitly-typed variables must be initialized at the time of declaration; otherwise C# compiler would give an error: Implicitly-typed variables must be initialized.

+> Multiple declarations of var variables in a single statement are not allowed.

+> var cannot be used for function parameters.

+> var can be used in for, and foreach loops.

+> var can also be used with LINQ queries.

 # Data Types
 It is a strongly-typed language.
 It means we must declare the type of a variable that indicates the kind of values it is going to store, such as integer, float, decimal, text, etc.
 ```